cloudevents/spec/messagecatalog/spec.md

   RECOMMENDED and its value MUST, if present, follow all constraints of the `dataschema` attribute of CloudEvents.

+The constraints for the value of each attribute are defined using an [Attribute Value Template](#311-attribute-value-template-type#) object.

 #### 3.2.3.
 Examples

 Message catalog object deleted event: